Vehicle registration plates of Illinois: 2001 to present

+Starting in late 2020, a revised tag design was introduced along with a new serial format (123 AA 456).
+The previous format reached as high as 561 V 749 before the change.

 Specialty plates

 In addition to regular passenger plates, Illinois offers a large variety of specialty plates to include plates for colleges, professional sports teams, law enforcement, hunting (sporting), medical research, and many other causes.
 The cost of each set of plates differs depending on the type of plate and the required donation amount to annually display these plates.

 Special Event plates

 Special Event plates are available to civic organizations and other groups.
 The event must be open to the public and it must promote the interests of Illinois citizens.
 Plates may be displayed for the 60 days prior to the last day of the event and the basic cost per set of two plates is $10.
 The full cost of the plate is determined by the number of colors, and at least 50 sets of plates must be ordered.
 The Illinois Secretary of State must approve the design of all plates.